signalfx/maestro-base/README.md

 the software installed during the provisioning steps required the build to run in privileged mode, which is not yet supported by Docker.

-The only way to build this image for now is to start a shell in the `base` image, in privileged mode, and manually execute the steps.
+The only way to build this image for now is to start a shell in the `base` image, in privileged mode, and manually execute the steps (or `docker insert` the provisioning script into a base image, execute it and commit the result).
 When done, exit the container and commit the container's state as an image.

 ```
 $ docker run -i -t -privileged base bash